| 20 min read

 Rising costs

-• $108.68 per week is the average total spending on work lunches by on-site and hybrid US employees in 2025, up from $88 the previous year, a 23% year-on-year increase.
+• $108.68 per week — average total spending on work lunches by on-site and hybrid US employees in 2025, up from $88 the previous year, a 23% year-on-year increase.

 • 74% of all employees acknowledge that inflation has changed their lunch spending habits, with 34% opting for cheaper choices and 33% dining out less frequently.